samodom/UIKitSwagger/Docs/AutoLayout.md

 =======================

-> In the source code and this documentation, the following type alias is used:
->
-> `typealias Constraint = NSLayoutConstraint`

-> In addition, `AutoLayoutAttributedItem` represents a pair consisting of an Auto Layout item (view or view controller layout guide) and an `NSLayoutAttribute`

 ## Enhancements to Constraints

 ### Equality

-Compare two constraints with respect to the items, attributes, relation, multiplier and constant.
+Compare two constraints with respect to the items and their attributes, the equivalence relation, the multiplier and constant, and the priority.
 It even tries the reverse of one operand to truly determine equivalency.
-In addition, the `==*` operator can be used to compare constraints for extended equivalency by comparing constraint priorities and identifiers.
+Constraint identifiers are not used in checking equivalence, but the `==*` operator can be used to compare constraints for identify by using normal equivalence *plus* identifiers.

 ### Reversal

 Want to reverse the items in a constraint to produce an equivalent constraint?
 Note that some constraints are not reversible.
-- `reversed() -> Constraint?`
+ - `reversed() -> NSLayoutConstraint?`
+ - `makeConstantPositive() -> NSLayoutConstraint`

 ## Real Auto Layout Syntax